How To Make the Perfect Game Day Dip

-A staple for your Big Game Sunday spread is a delicious dip!
+A staple for your game day spread is a delicious dip!
 In case you need some inspiration, we have rounded up a few of our favorite, chef-approved recipes for you to try at home.
-From a traditional guacamole, a sunflower romesco dip served alongside pita chips, to a warm, gooey kale and artichoke fondue, we hope you’ll try these at home.
+From traditional guacamole, a sunflower romesco dip served alongside pita chips, to a warm, gooey kale and artichoke fondue, we hope you’ll try these at home.

 Tableside Guacamole inspired by El Segundo Sol – For the full Tableside Guacamole recipe, click here.